nusenu/ansible-relayor/README.md

   - Indirectly limits the amount of instances we generate per host.
   - If tor_ips is set, tor_maxips has no effect.
   - default: 10

+* `tor_enableControlSocket`
+  - will create a ControlSocket file named 'controlsocket' in every instance's datadir
+  - authentication relies on filesystem permissions
+  - default: False

 This role supports most torrc options documented in the 'SERVER OPTIONS' section of tor's manual.
 Set them via 'tor_<name>'.